MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/xr-project-setup.md

 keywords: mixedrealitytoolkit, mixedrealitytoolkit-unity, mixed reality headset, windows mixed reality headset, virtual reality headset, unity
 ---

-# Choosing an XR configuration
+# Setting up your XR configuration

 When you start a new Unity project, you have three different options for handling your XR needs:
 * OpenXR